Atypon-OpenSource/manuscripts-article-editor/README.md

 The variables needed for the client should be in `docker/client/development/.env`.

+Run `docker login registry.gitlab.com` to log in to GitLab’s Container Registry using your GitLab username and password (or a deploy token for read-only access to the registry images).

 Run `yarn docker-compose:server pull` to pull the latest server Docker images.

-Run `yarn docker-compose:server up` to start the server in Docker.
+Run `yarn docker-compose:server up -d` to start the server in Docker.

+NOTE: the first time the database is run, set `INITIALIZE_DATABASE=true` in `.env`, wait for the API service to exit, set `INITIALIZE_DATABASE=false`, then start the service again.

 Run `yarn docker-compose:client up --build` to start the client in Docker.